j-c-h-e-n-g/vagrant-pyethereum/README.md

 Running
 -------------

+virtualbox should grab `puppetlabs/centos-6.5-64-nocm` if you don't have it anymore:

     Bringing machine 'default' up with 'virtualbox' provider...
     ==> default: Box 'puppetlabs/centos-6.5-64-nocm' could not be found.
 Attempting to find and install...